PUF for the Commons: Enhancing Embedded Security on the OS Level: Experiment Setup

 \subsection{Testbed Environment}

 We conduct our experiments on the FIT IoT-LAB testbed~\cite{abfhm-filso-15} to attain a large number of nodes.
 The testbed consists of seven sites with different topologies and a total number of more than 1500 nodes of 25 architectures.
 The \mthree nodes make up the majority ($\approx$\,800 nodes) and reflect properties of commercial off-the-shelf class~2 IoT devices~\cite{RFC-7228}.
+Each node is attached to a control node which provides a power monitor (INA220), allowing to measure the operational voltage and current that flows to the MCU and the external board components.
 Nodes are deployed across facilities of INRIA in France.
 Hence, all our experiments are conducted under environmental conditions of work offices.

 We use 708 \mthree nodes in our experiments.
 To automate experiment control, we utilize the command-line interface \texttt{iotlabcli}.
 Nodes serial outputs are piped to individual log files.
 Note, when reproducing the experiments, high data volumes are generated, while testbed users have limited disk quota.
 Data compression, moving files periodically, and asking for increased quota can assist.